William R. Tyler Fellowships

 Contribution to an institutional project is a Fellowship requirement and will not entail pay in addition to the fellowship stipend.

 What kind of access will I have to the resources of Dumbarton Oaks?

 Tyler Fellows will have full access to the resources of Dumbarton Oaks, including the Research Library, collections (by appointment), and facilities, for the duration of their fellowship.
 However, inter-library loans will be available only to Tyler Fellows in residence.
-Office space and computer equipment are not guaranteed, although every effort will be made to provide Tyler Fellows working on an institutional project with desk space.
+Office space is not guaranteed, although every effort will be made to provide Tyler Fellows working on an institutional project with desk space.
 Fellows must provide their own computers that will be connected to the D.O. network during their residence.